LGBTQ+ Sexual Health & Well-being Support Services

 - Safer sex and risk reduction

-Volunteer advocates are undergraduate, graduate, and professional school students at Columbia who undergo intensive training and are supervised regularly by professional staff.
 Advocates are HIPAA-certified and required to uphold the strictest levels of confidentiality.
-In the rare case that a student recognizes a volunteer advocate, a different advocate can be made available.
+In the rare case that a student recognizes an advocate, a different advocate will be made available.

 A number of advocates speak second languages, including Mandarin.

 Columbia Health offers a number of services for transgender and gender expansive students.

 - Hormone Therapy

 - LGBTQ Support and Sexual Health Peer Counseling

 Visit the Transgender and Gender Expansive Health Care Services page to see a full list of services.